marked-souls/website/src/resources/gw2/index.md

 The following links have general information regarding raiding in Guild Wars 2.
 Marked Souls has also put a series of pages together to gather what we think are the best guides and resources for each encounter.

+- [Raid (Wiki)](https://wiki.guildwars2.com/wiki/Raid) - Official wiki raid information
-- Reddit - [A Collection of Raid Boss Guides](https://www.reddit.com/r/Guildwars2/comments/6cbezg/a_collection_of_raid_boss_guides_for_forsaken/) - This lists all the guides but isn't curated.
+- [A Collection of Raid Boss Guides (Reddit)](https://www.reddit.com/r/Guildwars2/comments/6cbezg/a_collection_of_raid_boss_guides_for_forsaken/) - This lists all the guides but isn't curated.
-- Reddit - [Getting Started in Raids](https://www.reddit.com/r/Guildwars2/comments/55vb2j/guide_getting_started_in_raids/) - Pretty good guide for players just starting out with raids.
+- [Getting Started in Raids (Reddit)](https://www.reddit.com/r/Guildwars2/comments/55vb2j/guide_getting_started_in_raids/) - Pretty good guide for players just starting out with raids.
-- Metabattle - [Raid Team Composition](http://metabattle.com/wiki/Guide:Raid_Team_Composition) - Don't let the title of this guide fool you.
+- [Raid Team Composition (Metabattle)](http://metabattle.com/wiki/Guide:Raid_Team_Composition) - Don't let the title of this guide fool you.
 It has a ton of good information including break numbers for conditions and skills.
-- Dulfy - [Raid Boss Guides](http://dulfy.net/category/gw2/raid-guides/) - Text guides to the raid bosses with some videos showing the fights.
+- [Raid Boss Encounter Guides (Dulfy)](http://dulfy.net/category/gw2/raid-guides/) - Text guides to the raid bosses with some videos showing the fights.
 Few videos contain explanations.

 ### Raid Builds